Korrupted103/Phantom-Debelopment/README.md

-Ok lets update this so it reads input.lua writes output.lua

-So modify examples

 # Phantom Obfuscator API Usage Examples

 This repository demonstrates how to send Lua scripts to the [Phantom Obfuscator API](https://api.phantomdevelopments.org/obf) in **Node.js**, **Python**, **C++**, and **C#**.